coolyjg/rukos/README.md

     net
     ```

-3. Build your application with RukOS, by running the `make` command in the application directory:
+3. Build your application with RuxOS, by running the `make` command in the application directory:

     ```bash
     # in app directory